prebid/prebid-server-java/docs/config-app.md

 - `http-client.circuit-breaker.opening-interval-ms` - time interval for opening the circuit breaker if failures count reached.
 (Must be a multiple of 1000)
 - `http-client.circuit-breaker.closing-interval-ms` - time spent in open state before attempting to re-try.
 - `http-client.circuit-breaker.idle-expire-hours` - idle time to clean the circuit breaker up.
-- `http-client.use-compression` - if equals to `true` httpclient compression is enabled for requests (see [also](https://vertx.io/docs/apidocs/io/vertx/core/http/HttpClientOptions.html#setTryUseCompression-boolean-))
+- `http-client.use-decompression` - if equals to `true` httpclient compression is enabled for requests (see [also](https://vertx.io/docs/apidocs/io/vertx/core/http/HttpClientOptions.html#setDecompressionSupported(boolean)))
 - `http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
 A value of 0 (the default) prevents redirections from being followed.
 - `http-client.ssl` - enable SSL/TLS support.
 - `http-client.jks-path` - path to the java keystore (if ssl is enabled).